Dry Ice

 - Make and use Dry Ice only in a well-ventilated area.

-- Consult your C02 tank supplier about recommended procedures for proper tank installation, storage and operation.
+- Consult your CO2 tank supplier about recommended procedures.

 - OSHA's maximum safe level is 3% (30,000 ppm); lethal concentration (death in 30 minutes) is 10% (100,000 ppm)

-- Also 3 per cent is a very unsafe level at 1.5 percent action should taken
+- 3% is a very unsafe level; at 1.5% action should be taken

 - Normal is 400 ppm in the atmosphere all the time